vestrel00/contacts-android/DEV_NOTES.md

 isn't implemented or at least not to the same extent as contacts syncing.
 Therefore, this library will also not support group deletion.

-#### Profile
+#### User Profile

-There exist one Contacts row that identifies the owner of the device;
+There exist one (profile) Contacts row that identifies the user;
 `ContactsColumns.IS_USER_PROFILE`.
 There is at least one RawContacts row that is associated with the user profile; `RawContactsColumns.RAW_CONTACT_IS_USER_PROFILE`.
-Associated RawContacts are not associated with an Account (null account name and type) as it is a local profile.
+Associated RawContacts may or may not be associated with an Account.
 The RawContacts row(s) may have rows in the Data table as usual.

 The profile Contact row may not be merged / linked with other contacts and do not belong to any group (favorites / starred).